lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Holobiont members may interact beneficially as well as antagonistically.
 Additionally, a lack of consistency in a species consortium may challenge the evolutionary pressure exerted on them as a whole.
 Critics of the concept suggest that traditional ecological and evolutionary frameworks suffice for what could be called a holobiont.
-Where does one draw a line: a plant interacts with plastics, perhaps endosymbionts, external symbionts like mycorrhiza, pollinators and maybe animals for seed distribution.
+Where does one draw a line: a plant interacts with plastids, perhaps endosymbionts, external symbionts like mycorrhiza, pollinators and maybe animals for seed distribution.
 @Douglas2016 argues that existing frameworks are better equipped to handle nuances and conflicts between symbiosis partners.

 I have not decided on the matter yet, although I am inclined to agree with the critics for most scenarios.
 Yet, if we can find use in thinking of a single gene as an evolutionary unit [@Dawkins2016], then perhaps the holobiont perspective has use as well.
-Either models will undoubtedly be wrong, but occasionally insightful.
+Either models will undoubtedly be wrong, but perhaps occasionally insightful.
-It seems unproductive to me, to use holobiont as a buzz-word, to elevate a consortium of organisms above others.
+It seems unproductive to me, to use holobiont as a buzz-word; as a means to elevate a consortium of organisms above others.
 In this thesis, my colleagues and I do use the word occasionally.
 Take it with a pinch of salt.